cashubtc/eNuts/README.md

 The untested db layer poses potential risks and uncertainties, including but not limited to:

 - **Data integrity**
 There is a possibility of data corruption, loss, or inconsistency due to unverified interactions with the db layer.
 - **Performance issues**
 The untested db layer might have suboptimal performance characteristics, such as slow query execution or inefficient resource utilization.
 - **Compatibility problems**
 Interoperability issues might arise when integrating with other components or services that rely on the db layer.
 - **Security vulnerabilities**
 The untested db layer might contain security weaknesses, exposing sensitive information or allowing unauthorized access.

 Remember that the use of this untested db layer is entirely at your discretion, and the developers, contributors, or maintainers of this software cannot be held liable for any damages, losses, or adverse effects arising from its usage.
 If you choose to proceed with the untested db layer, exercise extreme caution and consider seeking expert advice or assistance to mitigate potential risks effectively.

 Please note that this disclaimer should be taken seriously and should not be ignored or underestimated.
 We appreciate your interest in this project and will continue to work on improving it.
+Should you identify a security vulnerability, we kindly ask you to consult our [security policy](https://github.com/cashubtc/eNuts/blob/main/SECURITY.md).

 Thank you for your understanding.

+## 👏 Contribute

+The main purpose of this repository is to continue evolving and pushing the adoption of Ecash for Bitcoin using the Cashu protocol.
+We want to make contributing to this project as easy and transparent as possible, and we are grateful to the community for contributing bug fixes and improvements.
+Read more on [how to contribute](https://github.com/cashubtc/eNuts/blob/main/CONTRIBUTING.md).

 ## 🥜 Implemented NUTs